biojs/edu/series/snipspector/30_package_basics.md

 module.exports = snipspector; // Export the object for other components
 {% endcode %}

-You can also browse the solution at [github](https://github.com/biojs-edu/biojs-io-snipspector/tree/basic_packaging).
+You can also browse the solution at [github](https://github.com/biojs-edu/biojs-io-snipspector/tree/basic_packaging) or play with it on [JSBin](http://jsbin.com/kogewi/1/edit?js,console).

 8) Publish your component
 -------------------------